-- sucessfully complete and defend the Honors thesis; and
+- Successfully complete and defend the Honors thesis; and

-Students may also be asked to withdraw from the HESP Honors program.
+The student may voluntarily withdraw from the HESP Honors program.
 There are five reasons for such recommendations: (a) the student’s GPA (overall and HESP major) falls sufficiently below 3.5; (b) the student fails to complete the Honors thesis proposal by the end of third semester of enrollment (typically Fall of senior year); (c) the proposal is of such low quality that it seems unlikely the student’s level of performance will meet Honors standards; (d) evaluations of performance in Honors seminars are below B level, and (e) the student does not maintain active participation in research.
 Each case will be reviewed by the Undergraduate Honors Committee.
 It is our expectation that such circumstances rarely occur.

 Sophomore, Spring or earlier

-meet with Undergraduate advisor and Director of Honors Program to discuss eligibility and options
+Meet with an Undergraduate advisor and Director of Honors Program to discuss eligibility and options

 Advising with Honors Director and Honors Advisor, discuss course registrations

-Develop idea for research project with guidance from Honors thesis advisor, Write thesis proposal (for HESP469A) and give to committee for approval
+Develop an idea for a research project with guidance from Honors thesis advisor, write thesis proposal (for HESP 469A) and give to the committee for approval